-But having a large number could signal age-related macular degeneration (AMD).
-Over time, macular degeneration may affect your central vision.
+Over time, macular degeneration will affect your central vision.
 Continuous monitoring of drusen can help your doctor manage your eye health.

-Drusen are yellow-colored spots that form under the retina.
-They are caused by the accumulation of proteins, lipids, and other unwanted material in the retina.
+Retinal drusen are yellow-colored spots that form under the retina.
+Drusen ranges in size from small to large.
+They're caused by the accumulation of proteins, lipids, and other unwanted material in the retina.

-The best way to prevent drusen is through a healthy diet, early detection, and regular monitoring.
+The best way to prevent macular degeneration is through a healthy diet, early detection, and regular monitoring.

 In this article